Pulsar™ Atom Precision Pellet Extruder

 # Part Cooling Add-On

-1. Loosen the M3 screws found at the bottom of the Hotzone shield on one side.
+1. Loosen the M3 screws located at the bottom of the Hotzone shield [1] on both sides.

-2. Secure the bracket in place using the provided M3X0.5 X 8 screws.
+3. Secure the bracket in place using the provided M3X0.5 X 8 screws [4].

-4. Connect the fans to the connector situated beneath the motor, located at the rear of the hotzone.
+4. Connect the fans [5] to the connector located beneath the motor at the rear of the Hotzone.

 Pulsar Atom Water Cooling Add-On